my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

+### Footnotes

 The most common sequence of footnote reference marks is: 1. asterisk (*), 2. dagger (†, `\dagger`), 3. double dagger (††), 4. paragraph symbol (¶), 5. section mark (§), 6. parallel rules (\|\|), 7. number sign (#).
 If more are required, they can be doubled up: double asterisks (**), double single daggers (††, `\dagger\dagger`), double double daggers (††††), etc. However, when many footnotes are used, it is more practical to use consecutive numbers to identify each footnote.

+This is a sentence with a footnote.<sup>[1]</sup>

+<sup>[1]</sup>Supplementary information about the sentence.

+Note that

+- the superscript number <sup>[1]</sup> follows the sentence in the text directly, with <u>no space</u> before a footnote callout.
+- should be placed after any punctuation, except an end parenthesis if the footnote pertains specifically to the text inside the parentheses
+- Depending on the referencing methods – APA, MLA, Oxford, Chicago, etc, there are different styles for the footnotes:
+  - Turabian Style (or Chicago Style): Leave <u>no space</u> between the superscript (footnote number) and the first word in the footnote.
+  - APA 7: put a space between the footnote number and the footnote itself.

+___

 ## Styles